-Our school culture is one that promotes community and cohesion and we positively promote the idea that everyone in our school community should be able to identify at least one person that they can trust to speak to when times get difficult.
+Our school culture is one that promotes community and social cohesion and we positively promote the idea that everyone in our school community should be able to identify at least one person that they can trust to speak to when times get difficult.
 These are called Trusted Adults or Trusted Colleagues respectively for either children or staff.
+At the start of every year pupils draw around their hands to identify at least one adult in the school community that they can speak to if they need some help.
+We encourage colleagues to also identify who their Trusted Colleagues are also.
 At The Spinney we take the view that positive mental health is everybody’s business and that we all have a role to play.

 At our school we:

 Our curriculum is designed to support children's well-being, development of relationships and good mental health through a range of lessons and positive experiences including MindUp, Random Acts of Kindness, PSHCE, Wild Wood, Dialogic Literary Gatherings, PE & Sports and Educational Visits.

 From time to time children and colleagues may require different levels of levels of support: